student@ubuntu:~$

 Series 3: Pointers & Memory

 This is the heart of C programming.
-Pointers and memory management are what separate C from Java — and what make C powerful.
+Pointers and memory management are what separate C from Java — and what make C different from every language you've used before.
 Every lesson includes stack/heap diagrams so you can see what's happening in memory.

 Lessons